Blog>Cost Guides>How much does woodworm treatment cost?

 What is woodworm?

-Woodworm is actually the common name for the larvae of a number of different wood-boring beetles.
+Woodworm is the common name for the larvae of several different wood-boring beetles.
 These beetles tend to be seasonal, usually being found in homes between April and October.

 Here are the four most common beetles that cause woodworm problems in the UK: